efost/workos-takehome/README.md

-# workos-takehome
+# WorkOS take-home assignment

-WorkOS take-home assignment
+Build a UI with two tabs: One to display all members and allow for promotion of any user(s) to admin status, and another to display users separated into admin and non-admin role groups.

 Productionization TODO: